-The common trait of many of these sacred plants is their ability to alter the consciousness of the consumer of any such plant.
-In these altered states the shamans, priests or whoever is conducting the ritual, claims to be able to do a wide range of spiritual tasks.
-These tasks include practices like astral projection, divination, healing the sick, calling for blessing, communicating with gods and deities and peering into the future.
+The common trait of many of these sacred plants is their ability to alter the consumer’s consciousness of any such plant.
+In these altered states, the shamans, priests or whoever is conducting the ritual claims to be able to do a wide range of spiritual tasks.
+These tasks include astral projection, divination, healing the sick, calling for blessings, communicating with gods and deities and peering into the future.

-It can seem almost unfathomable how our ancestors discovered these plants given there is an almost infinite variety of plants on this earth.
+It can seem almost unfathomable how our ancestors discovered these plants, given there is an almost infinite variety of plants on this earth.
 Something deep inside must have led those first shamans and priests to scour nature for help in their spiritual quest.
-As you start to look into the world of sacred plants and their ceremonial uses you can start to truly appreciate how deep the bond to nature runs in both the ancient and contemporary human spirit.
-One of the things that become obvious is that man has always found spiritual guidance in nature and have used nature’s different ethnogenic plants to live up to their spiritual potential.
+As you look into the world of sacred plants and their ceremonial uses, you can truly appreciate how deep the bond to nature runs in both the ancient and contemporary human spirit.
+One of the obvious things is that man has always found spiritual guidance in nature and has used nature’s different ethnogenic plants to live up to their spiritual potential.

 Admiration is in place for these first movers and internal explorers because they charge courageously into an uncharted headspace and kept track of the plants they were using.
 The richness of the wilderness is great, but sometimes the differences are subtle and minute.
 The art and science of telling plants from each other is one that is hard to learn and requires time and discipline, even in this day and age.
 What the ancient healers, priests, and like-minded folks did can be seen as the start of pharmacology and botany.
 By collecting, inspecting and describing the appearances of different plants they started traditions which later would develop into modern medicine, morphological biology, and herbology.